joshtow/Amazon-Macie-and-Lake-Formation-TBAC/README.md

 :information_source: You will run this lab in your own AWS account and running this lab will incur some costs.
 Please follow directions at the end of the lab to remove resources to avoid future costs.

 Amazon Macie using Machine Learning to discover sensitive data in S3 buckets.
-Amazon Lake Formation provides Tag-Based Access Control to provide a scalable and flexible way to manage data access in the data lake.
-In this lab, we will configure a Amazon Macie job to automatically detect sensitive data in an S3 bucket and apply appropriate tags in Lake Formation.
+AWS Lake Formation provides Tag-Based Access Control to provide a scalable and flexible way to manage data access in the data lake.
+In this lab, we will configure a Amazon Macie job to automatically detect sensitive data in an S3 bucket and apply appropriate tags in AWS Lake Formation.

 ## Overview

 In this lab, we will use Amazon Macie to identify sensitive data in a data lake, and automatically AWS Lake Formation Tag Based Access Control (TBAC) technicals to secure the data and ensure there is no unauthorized access.

 Amazon Macie is a fully managed data security and data privacy service that uses machine learning and pattern matching to discover and protect your sensitive data in AWS.
 AWS Lake Formation is a service that makes it easy to set up a secure data lake in days, allowing you to ensure secure access to your sensitive data using granular controls at the column, row, and cell-levels.
-Lake Formation tag-based access control (LF-TBAC) works with IAM's attribute-based access control (ABAC) to provide fine-grained access to your data lake resources and data.
+AWS Lake Formation tag-based access control (LF-TBAC) works with IAM's attribute-based access control (ABAC) to provide fine-grained access to your data lake resources and data.

 In this lab, we will load some simple customer data into a bucket, configure AWS Lake Formation access controls and catalog the data with AWS Glue.
 We will tag the data by default as "Sensitive".
 We will then trigger a Macie classification job to scan the data and identify any potentially sensitive data in the bucket.
 These findings will be passed to a AWS Step Functions state machine to orchestrate the process of updating the tags to mark individual columns identified by Macie as personal or financial information.
 Finally, we will use Amazon Athena to query the data and ensure we only have access to the right data.